Friday, 28 February 2014

 (NOTE 2: Definitely, these generation middle names have fallen into disuse within our Quah clansmen.
 As far as I know, none of my present Quah brethren has followed this naming convention for decades.
 It has stopped even with my own lineage, and my great-grandfather could have been the last of his kind to sport a generation name.)

 (UPDATE 2: Finally, this picture is of the plaque that is affixed above the main altar in our Swee Cheok Tong Kongsi House in Penang.
 While it proclaims Hye Inn Tong as the name of our private temple, similar to the original Hye Inn Tong in the Hock Kian Seng, it also signifies that the Hye Inn Tong was the original name of our Kongsi in Penang but because subsequently, we also accepted members from the Tong Su side of the same Ow-Quah clansmen, the enlarged Kongsi embraced the wider name of Swee Cheok Tong in 1941.
-I would presume that the year inscribed on the plaque (15th year of the Republic of China, proclaimed on 1 January 1912) would also mean the same year which the Penang branch of the Hye Inn Tong was set up in the Straits Settlements.
-That would be 1927.
+The year inscribed on the plaque (15th year of the Republic of China, proclaimed on 1 January 1912) would refer to 1927.